Charlie Jane Anders

 Jacob earned a Master’s degree in creative writing from Northern Arizona University in 2005 and has been an environmental educator for 15 years.
 His first young adult novel, Islands, was published in 2008.

-Constance “Ahuva Batya” Scharff, PhD is an internationally recognized speaker and author on the topics of addiction and trauma recovery, the psychological impacts of climate change, and women’s mental health.
-She is the founder of the Institute for Complementary and Indigenous Mental Health Research.
-Dr. Scharff is a passionate advocate for decolonizing mental healthcare and incorporating indigenous practices and ontologies into healthcare services, as well as radical social transformation to lessen the impacts of climate change.
+Constance “Ahuva Batya” Scharff, PhD, is an internationally recognized speaker and author on the topics of addiction and trauma recovery, the psychological impacts of climate change, and women’s mental health.
+She is the founder and director of the Institute for Complementary and Indigenous Mental Health Research, an international consortium of mental health researchers and practitioners working to improve mental health globally.
 Dr. Scharff is the 2019 recipient of St. Lawrence University’s Sol Feinstone Humanitarian Award, honoring her service to and advocacy for those suffering from mental illness, trauma, and addiction.
-She regularly travels the world speaking, teaching and advocating for compassionate health practices that destigmatize mental health problems and sociocultural adjustments to improve human existence and experience.

 Ashley Shelby